Posts

 Other complications

-• Have an infection on or in your back
+• In the presence of an infection on or near the back

 Disclaimer